syncfusion/pdf-viewer-sdk-net-maui-demos/README.md

 **Notes:**

-* If you download the examples using the 'Download ZIP' option, right-click the archive, select **Properties**, and then select **Unblock** before unzipping.
+* If you downloaded the examples using the 'Download ZIP' option, right-click the archive, select **Properties**, and then select **Unblock** before unzipping.

 ## <a name="support-and-feedback"></a>Support and Feedback ##